zainkhalid08/reminders/readme.md

 hadith
 fact

+ayah will come in <ayah rfr="">
+hadith will come in <hadith rfr="">
+contetn will come in <p> NOTE THIS ONE

 # Warnings
 1. we can't update location or speaker names, just yet.
+2. don't upload masjid an nabawi sermons just yet as they are in urdu and is difficult to translate...

 # Supports
 1. HAVE TO BE TESTED there can be two speakers with same name but different locations

+# NOTE
+1. we'll just mention quran, hadith ref will be given from sermon itself...
+2. constants <ayah>

 # Tests
 Location